 Buttons Wiring:

 The user interface on the controller can be accessed in Ruby using a USB keyboard, a rotary encoder, or using 4 push buttons for: Menu, Cancel, Up and Down.
 There are also some optional buttons, that enable auxiliary functions in Ruby like starting a video recording, taking a picture, changing OSD layouts, changing camera settings on the fly and more.
-They are not mandatory, but make life easier and the user experience more enjoyable.
+They are not mandatory, but make life easier and the user experience more enjoyable.Note: The user interface can be accessed and used now also using a rotary encoder.
+Please see the Peripherals section to see how to setup a rotary encoder.

-Menu Navigation Buttons Wiring
+Menu Navigation Buttons Wiring for Raspberry Pi Boards

-Optional Buttons Wiring
+Optional Buttons Wiring for Raspberry Pi Boards

-You can assign what actions to do when pressing the Quick Actions buttons from the Preferences menu:
+You can then assign what actions to do when pressing the Quick Actions buttons from the Preferences menu:

 Quick Actions buttons